-Westminster is an anchor organization within the East Central Ohio Sanctuary Network (ECOSN).
+Westminster proudly supports the East Central Ohio Sanctuary Network (ECOSN).
 This group exists to prepare people to walk in solidarity with immigrants by creating a network of faith communities, individuals, and agencies for education, action, and service.
-The ECOSN hosts workshops to educate the community about the realities of current immigration policies and the impact on individuals and families caught in dysfunctional systems.
-It also researches immigration-related policies and encourages faith communities to organize for political change, and assists in recruiting volunteers for organizations and agencies working with directly impacted communities.
+The ECOSN hosts workshops to educate the community about the realities of current immigration policies and the impact on individuals and families caught in these broken systems.
+It also researches immigration-related policies and encourages faith communities to organize for political and social change, and assists in recruiting volunteers for organizations and agencies working with directly impacted communities.

 Our members volunteer their time with Immigrant Worker Project (IWP) based in Canton.
 We assist with mentoring high school students from immigrant families in their College Prep/Mentoring Program.
 After recent immigration raids in Northeast Ohio, we also supported IWP's clients as they navigate legal proceedings and assisted with providing funds and gift cards for groceries.